GabrielleAkers/aoc2024/README.md

 ill wait until the leaderboard is full each day before pushing my solutions

 mostly sloppy code but if i commit a solution it works

+also i will try to do every day with a new language